zachsmith/public/CodexVitae.md

 ----
 ## Keystones

 These help me improve my mind and my body everyday.
-I give myself permission to fail sometimes; it’s more important that I come back to the Keystone practice than strive for a perfect record. _Keep this list short: Consider replacing Keystones before simply adding new ones._.
+I give myself permission to fail sometimes; it’s more important that I come back to the Keystone practice than strive for a perfect record. _Keep this list short: Consider replacing Keystones before adding new ones._.

 ### Read